cloudcafetech/homelab/ocp/OCPVIRT.md

 ### Storage

-> FOR SNO with one disk, for Storage Virtualization Operator by default install Host Path Provisioner Operator
+> SNO with one disk, the Storage Virtualization Operator by default install Host Path Provisioner Operator

 - Install HostPathProvisioner CRD